Gesiima/dbus-goecharger/README.md

 logic (`psm`, `spl3`) and is not manipulated by this script beyond the `/AutoStart` override above.

+**⚠️ Not verified safe on older (API v1) go-e hardware - potential flash wear risk.** This entire fork was developed and tested exclusively against a go-e V4 running API v2 firmware, where flash write-cycle limitations were officially confirmed to no longer apply (see "API endpoint quirks" in Findings below).
+This fork writes frequently and without any built-in
+limit: `amp`/`frc`/`psm` whenever their target value changes, and `pGrid`/`pPv`/`pAkku` roughly every 5 seconds continuously while in Auto mode. **Older go-e hardware/firmware (API v1) is documented elsewhere to have genuine flash write-cycle concerns for at least some of these same keys** - this fork has no version check, no rate-limiting beyond change-detection, and no safeguard of any kind against this.
+If you're running older hardware, verify independently whether these concerns still apply to your specific device/firmware before enabling `EnableChargeControl` - this fork provides no protection against flash wear on such hardware.

 **Visible startup confirmation even at `Logging = WARN`:** at `WARN`, essentially all other logging is filtered out - a restarted service left no confirmation that it had actually started successfully.
 One line is logged